Webpage last updated: August 20, 2021

 Historical perspective: the development and long-term impact or significance of a person, action, event, or idea.
 In other words, how did it happen and so what?

-You might be inclined to select an individual or event that was momentous in your lifetime—for example, Apple's refusal to decrypt an iPhone or the Black Lives Matter movement.
+You might be inclined to select an individual or event that was momentous in your lifetime—for example, the Women's March of 2017 or the March for Our Lives movement.
 However, the long-term impact of such recent situations is not yet fully known.
 The general rule of thumb is this: don't choose a topic less than twenty-five years [old] or until one generation has passed.
 Time gives historical perspective.

 When selecting your topic, your first choice might be a very famous person or event that obviously relates to the theme.
 But remember: judges appreciate when you have been creative in choosing and investigating lesser-known events and people of the past.